 Will you accept a power of attorney?

-If you have a power of attorney arrangement, please email email@example.com to receive further instructions.
+If you have a power of attorney arrangement, you will need to register it with Betterment.
+Please email email@example.com to receive further instructions.

 What is a trusted contact?